 With the distinction of being the first combined dairy goat farm and Grade A goat milk processing plant in North Carolina, they are closely regulated by the NC Department of Agriculture and Consumer Services Food and Drug Protection Division.

 You can buy their products at their farmstead store, open every Friday and Saturday, 12-4 PM.
 Look for Round Mountain Creamery cheeses on the menus of the finest restaurants in the Asheville.
 You can also find them at some local stores, including Roots and Fruits Market in downtown Black Mountain

 For guided tours, you must make an appointment since they are a small operation.
-One-hour tours are available between 10:30 AM and 3:30 PM, 7 days a week all year, weather permitting.
-Cost is $8/person and includes a tasting.
-Children under 3 are free.
+One-hour tours are available Wednesday-Saturday, weather permitting.
+Cost is $10/adult and $7/children ages 7 and under.

 Location: About 10.5 miles south of I-40 in Black Mountain via NC Highway 9.
 GPS Address: 2203 Old Fort Road, Black Mountain.
 They are also just 10 miles from Chimney Rock.